-Springtime in Andalusia is rife with festivals, known as ferias or fiestas locales.
-Often happening in the spring and summer, Seville’s renowned Feria de Sevilla or the Feria de Abril kicks off a never-ending stream of local spring fairs in Spain.
+Spring and summertime in Andalusia is rife with festivals, known as ferias or fiestas locales.
+Often happening in the spring and summer, Seville’s renowned Feria de Sevilla or the Feria de Abril kicks off a never-ending stream of local fairs in Spain.

 Though the fairs each have their own vibe, there are overarching similarities: all started as livestock fairs, some stretching back to medieval times, entrepreneurial-minded vendors began erecting tents to provide food and drink, as well as shade, for traders.
 These ferias de ganado morphed into all-out parties and are some of the most beloved spring festivals in Spain.

 Attendees eat typical fare from the region and drink beer and sherry, often mixed with 7Up as a refreshing spritzer called rebujito in striped marquees known as casetas.
 Flamenco music, called sevillanas, with its four-part accompanying dance, fills the air and horses and carriage choke the streets during the daytime hours; bullfights and carnival rides are alternative forms of entertainment for some.

 Though Seville’s is the first and largest, it’s also the most exclusive.
 Over 90% of the tents are privately owned and require an invitation, but other local fairs boast inclusion with just as much character.
 Here are alternatives to the Seville fair to celebrate Andalusian culture.

 Feria del Caballo - Jerez de la Frontera (Cádiz)